steeljs-org/steel-cli/README.md

-# Steel-Commander
+# Steel-CLI
 >
 ###Attention
 >Currently, it is not recommanded using the GUI mode,cause there are some bug of nodejs.

 ###Instal
-Install globally with `npm install -g steel-commander`.
+Install globally with `npm install -g steel`.

 ###Commander Support